Evertras/lakitu/README.md

 doing things the hard way for learning purposes.
 So, something like the Consul ACL Ansible module isn't used here.

+This repository is not a secure way of doing things.
+Since this is a playground some liberties have been taken with security best practices, such as storing master tokens in plaintext files on the host machine for convenience.
+This is a terrible idea in a real environment!

 This will not contain any AWS/GCP/Azure/etc things, but rather focuses on tools and products that get installed on infrastructure and Ansible to maintain them.